 Cemetery Chapel, Ings Lane, Brompton-by-Sawdon, Scarborough, YO13 9DR

-This small chapel was built in 1889 to serve the rural community at Brompton-by-Sawden.
-It is an important early work by English architect Temple Lushington Moore, who went on to become one of the countries leading church architects of the Edwardian period.
+The Chapel of Rest is thought to have been commissioned by Sir George Cayley and was built in 1889 for £175 by local craftsmen: Leaf (builder), Lightfoot (joiner) and Scales (blacksmith).
+It is an important early design by English architect Temple Lushington Moore, who went on to become one of the countries leading church architects of the Edwardian period.
 He was responsible for building 38 new churches in England, nearly all of which are listed.

 Despite its small size, the Chapel of Rest displays a number of features that are characteristic of Moore’s designs, including the use of asymmetry, the subtle variations in stonework and the impression that the building has evolved over centuries, even though it is less than 150 years old.

 The chapel was picked as one of Historic England’s 21 fascinating listings of 2019.
 For more, please see:

 MATERIALS: grey and yellow sandstone rubble.
 Grey sandstone ashlar dressings, with the ends of blocks being unfinished and irregular.
 A slate roof laid to diminishing courses covering the main body, the tower with a red, plain tiled roof.

 PLAN: a single body with the tower rising from the north-east corner; the entrance, in the east gable, being off-set to the south to accommodate the tower.